brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Ideas:

+- what if we have web presentations like scientists and we were amped about everything we did and is possible?

 - Daily Reading list maker, Desktop app or Chrome plugin.
 Select Article title, press hotkey, it writes selected text and page url to markdown doc.
 Or does it push it to Firebase?